profullstack/transcoder/README.md

 - `outputPath` (string): Path where the transcoded image will be saved
 - `options` (object, optional): Transcoding options or preset name
   - Can include a `preset` property with one of the predefined image presets
-  - Can include transformation options like resize, rotate, crop, etc.
+  - Can include transformation options like resize, rotate, crop, squarePad, etc.
+  - `squarePad` (boolean): Convert rectangular image to square with padding
+  - `padColor` (string): Color for padding (e.g., 'transparent', 'white', 'black')
+  - `padSize` (number): Additional padding size in pixels

 **Returns:**